-AAAS 34: Early Black American Literature (Identical to ENGL 30)
+AAAS 34 Early Black American Literature (crosslisted with ENGL 30)

 A study of the foundations of Black American literature and thought, from the colonial period through the era of Booker T. Washington.
 The course will concentrate on the way in which developing Afro-American literature met the challenges posed successively by slavery, abolition, emancipation, and the struggle to determine directions for the twentieth century.
 Selections will include: Wheatley, Life and Works; Brown, Clotel; Douglass, Narrative; Washington, Up from Slavery; DuBois, Souls of Black Folk; Dunbar, Sport of the Gods; Chestnut, House Behind the Cedars; Harriet Wilson, Our Nig; Johnson, The Autobiography of an Ex-Coloured Man; and poems by F. W. Harper, Paul L. Dunbar and Ann Spencer.

-AAAS 35: Modern Black American Literature (Identical to ENGL 33)
+AAAS 35 Modern Black American Literature (crosslisted with ENGL 33)

 A study of African American literature from the Harlem Renaissance to the present, this course will focus on emerging and diverging traditions of writing by African Americans.
 We shall also investigate the changing forms and contexts of 'racial representation' in the United States.
 Works may include those by Hurston, Hughes, Wright, Ellison, Morrison, Schuyler, West, Murray, Gates, Parks.

-AAAS 52: History of North Africa from the arrival of Islam to the Present (Identical to HIST 68)
+AAAS 52 The History of North Africa from the Arrival of Islam to the Present (crosslisted with HIST 68)

 This course offers an introduction to the history of North Africa from its conversion to Islam to its current, transnational political and social formations.
 Focusing on religion and conversion, Sufism and mysticism, French and Italian colonialism, trade and economic history, environment, the region's engagement with the Sahara, literature and culture, and migration, assignments will emphasize major themes in the social, political, economic, and cultural history of the region.
 Open to all classes.